rhtconsulting/eap-quickstarts/hornetq-core-bridge/README.md

 * the [HornetQ Core Bridge](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/6.4/html/administration_and_configuration_guide/sect-configuration1#Configuring_HornetQ_Core_Bridge) which can be used to bridge JBoss EAP with another server running HornetQ
 * the [JMS Bridge](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/6.4/html/administration_and_configuration_guide/sect-configuration1#Configuring_HornetQ_JMS_Bridge) which can be used to bridge JBoss EAP with any other server that supports the JMS specification

-It contains the following:
+This quickstart contains the following:

 1. A message producer servlet that sends messages to a local JMS destination deployed to a JBoss EAP server (jms-producer-1).

-2. A message consumer that receives messages from a local JMS destination deployed to a JBoss EAP server (jms-consumer-1).
+2. A message consumer MDB that receives messages from a local JMS destination deployed to a JBoss EAP server (jms-consumer-1).

 3. Configuration for JBoss EAP to create a HornetQ core bridge that forwards JMS messages from the source destination to the target destination.